TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-replication-replicationbetweenazuredatabaseformysqlser.md

 To update one of the locked parameters on the master server, delete replica servers, update the parameter value on the master, and re-create replicas.

 ### **Move replicas to other subscriptions**

 Replica servers are always created in the same resource group and same subscription as the master server.
 If you want to create a replica server in a different resource group or different subscription, you can [move the replica server](https://docs.microsoft.com/azure/azure-resource-manager/management/move-resource-group-and-subscription) after creation.

+### **Private link for replicas in Azure Database for MySQL- Single Server**

+If you are using private link, make sure that you have a separate private link for replicas and ensure the correct configuration of the [Private link](https://docs.microsoft.com/azure/mysql/howto-configure-privatelink-portal)

 ## **Recommended Documents**

 * [Troubleshoot replication latency in Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-replication-latency)
 * [Read replica non-modificable server parameters](https://docs.microsoft.com/azure/mysql/concepts-read-replicas#server-parameters)